Who is an adjustable bed suitable for?

 Many adjustable beds offer a ‘zero gravity’ position, which holds your body in a neutral posture.
 In this position, your upper body and head are raised, and your legs and feet are slightly raised too.
 This forms your body into a gentle ‘V’ shape, with your feet also supported.
 Sleeping in this position puts less pressure on your spine than sleeping on a flat surface, which can reduce pain at night if you suffer from back problems.

 Adjustable beds also allow you to elevate your feet alone.
 This is useful for those managing the pain brought on by sciatica, as it takes pressure off of your lower back.
-Sciatica pain can also be relieved with massage therapy, a feature found in some adjustable beds.
+Sciatica pain may also be relieved with massage therapy, a feature found in some adjustable beds.

 In some people, soft tissues in their throat relax too much while they’re asleep.
 When lying flat at night, these tissues can fall back and partially block their airways.
 Snoring is the sound made when air squeezing past causes these soft tissues to vibrate.
 Adjustable beds can help reduce snoring by raising your head while you sleep.
 This helps to stop these soft tissues from blocking your throat.
 In fact, elevating your head makes breathing easier for everyone, snorer or not.
 For asthma sufferers too, sleeping upright helps to make breathing easier by keeping the airways open.
-Adjustable beds make it quick and easy to raise the head of the bed to a position that lets you breath freely and sleep in comfort.
+Adjustable beds make it quick and easy to raise the head of the bed to a position that lets you breath freely and sleep with good posture.

 3. Acid reflux